linos-darikai/Twitter_Sentimental_Map/README.md

 Implement an emoticon sentiment detector 😊😡
 Find the exact state of tweet locations 🌆
 🙌 Acknowledgements
-Developed by [Linos Darikai].
+Developed by Linos Darikai.
 Thanks to Aditi Muralidharan and John DeNero for their support!